If you don't find the answer below,

 ★ Are your textiles Oeko-tex® certified?

 We have some textile products in our collection that are Oeko-tex® certified.
-Our main goal is not to have certifications of various kinds, ensuring that our products are completely safe for children to use.
+Our main goal is not to have certifications of various kinds, ensuring that our products are entirely safe for children to use.
 All our products are tested in laboratories based on the REACH legislation.

 ★ Are your products flame retardant treated?